- World Trademark Review recognizes Jed as among the top lawyers for trademark disputes both nationally and in California (2011 – 2020)

 - Represented fitness technology company Peloton in a trademark infringement lawsuit brought by the publisher of Peloton Magazine in the Central District of California, winning summary judgment on all of plaintiff’s claims.

-- Defended wearable technology company Fitbit in trademark infringement suit brought by Fitbug Limited in the U.S. District Court for the Northern District of California.
+- Defended wearable technology company Fitbit in trademark infringement suit brought by Fitbug in the U.S. District Court for the Northern District of California.
 Won summary judgment on all of plaintiff’s claims on laches grounds.

 - Defended GoPro against trade dress infringement claims in the U.S. District Court for the District of Colorado.
 Won motion to dismiss on the grounds that plaintiff had failed to show protectable trade dress rights.

 - Represented AIEn USA and Industrias AIEn, one of Mexico’s leading household products companies and its U.S. subsidiary, in significant trademark dispute brought by Clorox in district court and the International Trade Commission.
 Matter settled favorably.

 - Represented Google before the Trademark Trial and Appeal Board in an opposition to a tour company’s application to register the mark SOOGLE.
 Won summary judgment in Google’s favor.